swiftmyday/ParseDashboard-SwiftMyDay/README.md

 Parse Dashboard version made by SwiftMyDay from the amazing [Parse Dashboard](https://github.com/parse-community/parse-dashboard).

-Thanks to [Parse Dashboard]([https://github.com/ParsePlatform/parse-server](https://github.com/parse-community/parse-dashboard)) for making this possible.
+Thanks to all the team behind the [Parse Dashboard](https://github.com/parse-community/parse-dashboard)) for making this amazing dashboard.